Soay123/SilverSatPersonalDevWork/README.md

 - ADS1015 provides only voltage information
 - Seems likely that the measured voltage must share the same ground as QWIIC VDD
 - Various Vin to VDD combinations can use the circuits described at the end of the document
+- A huge advantage of 12 rather than 16 bits is faster samples per second.
+128 sps to 3300 sps depending on how the api constructor is invoked.
+- Accuracy is a function of heat
+- Gain = 2/3 = 6.144v max; Gain = 1 = 4.096v max
+- Max gain error of .04% occurs at 85 degrees celsius.
+- Differential offset error at 3v over entire operating tempeture range is about 3 uV

 2. Regarding the INA219

 - High Side (i.e. in series before load, rather than between load and ground).
-- Do not exceed 64 watts and 3.2 amps.
+- Do not exceed 64 watts and 3.2 amps. (as best I can tell)
 - Ground does NOT need to be shared between load and QWIIC VDD
-- 12 Bit ADC - Gain might need to be set
+- 12 Bit ADC - Gain might need to be set?
 - Put in the appropriate precautions if you are using an inductive load.
 - INA219 measures voltage and current (and therefore also power)
+- INA219 reports the average of 128 samples every 68.1 ms. (about 14 sps)
+- INA219 has an accuracy of .8 mA

 ## Some reasoning about the electronics needed